r0adkll/kimchi/README.md

 **Using `rank` parameter**

-When using `@ContributesBinding` if you don't have access to the class/implementation that you want to replace/override on the classpath (e.g. if you are doing a sort of `no-op` setup) then you can define a `rank` integer that kimchi will use to determine priority when merging  contributions of the same scope and bound on the classpath.
-The higher rank will always replace lower ranks and if components have the same rank then an error will be thrown.
+When using `@ContributesBinding`, if you don't have access to the class/implementation that you want to replace/override on the classpath (e.g. if you are doing a sort of `no-op` setup), then you can define a `rank` integer that kimchi will use to determine priority when merging  contributions of the same scope and bound on the classpath.
+The higher rank will always replace lower ranks.
+If components have the same rank then an error will be thrown.

 e.g.
 ```kotlin